 Our PR and Journalism subject area consists of a group of innovative and student centred undergraduate and postgraduate courses on the subjects of Public Relations, Communications and Journalism.
 We are recognised as one of the leading subject groups both in the UK and internationally, in terms of research quality, teaching excellence, student satisfaction and engagement with the local market and community.
 We have achieved a 96.4% student satisfaction rating for our BA Journalism.
-In addition, our university is placed in fourth position in the Guardian 2017 Journalism, Publishing and Public Relations (PR) league table.

 We offer one of the very few journalism courses to be taught within a business school in England, allowing students to benefit from our range of contacts in Leeds with opportunities to meet, research and report on companies, industry news and new business developments.
 Our links with local and national enterprises give our students access to meaningful experiences and opportunities, placements and extra-curricular activity that are valued by national and international employers.

 Students also benefit from our modern learning environment with specialist facilities to bring learning to life such as our dedicated Media Suite consisting of a TV and Radio Studio, Control Gallery, Newsroom and Editing Suite.

 Accreditations and Awards